flashvenom/quickfire/README.md

 Edit **`src/Quickfire.Blazor/.env`**:

 - Set `ADMIN_PASSWORD` to a unique, strong password. **There is no shared default password.**
-- Set `SYNCFUSION` to your license key.
+- Set `SYNCFUSION` to your license key which can be obtained for free as a [Syncfusion Community License](https://www.syncfusion.com/downloads/blazor).
 - Keep the example SQLite connection for a local installation.
 - The first account defaults to `admin@quickfire.local`.
 Set `ADMIN_EMAIL` and `ADMIN_USERNAME` if you want to change it.